sukeesh/mcp-iot/README.md

 # MCP for IOT
-MCP Server for IOT Devices
+MCP Server for IOT Devices (Arduino)